pjambet/redis-in-ruby/content/post/chapter-7-adding-list-commands.md

 ## What we'll cover

-So far we've mainly worked with Strings, and array of Strings.
+So far we've mainly worked with Strings, and arrays of Strings.
 A command is received as an array of Strings. `GET` accepts a String and return a String, or a nil String. `SET` works with two Strings, a key and a value.
 We've also handled a few integers here and there, like for the result value of the `TTL` & `PTTL` commands.

 We are going to add full support for List related commands in this chapter.